distributed-text-services/workshops/README.md

 Welcome to the [Distributed Text Services](https://w3id.org/dts) website for workshops.

-This website is made available to share information and ressources about past and upcoming events regarding the Distributed Text Services.
+This website is made available to share information and resources about past and upcoming events regarding the Distributed Text Services.

 # Past Events